Life Insurance with a Heart Murmur.

 That said however…

-There are a few assumptions that one can generally make that will usually hold true which is that most of the time when an individual is able to qualify for a traditional term or whole life insurance policy after having been diagnosed with an Aortic Murmur or Aortic Insufficiency is that they will not be able to qualify for anything better than a Standard rate.
+There are a few assumptions that one can generally make that will usually hold true which is that most of the time when an individual can qualify for a traditional term or whole life insurance policy after having been diagnosed with an Aortic Murmur or Aortic Insufficiency is that they will not be able to qualify for anything better than a Standard rate.

 And in fact…

-We would rather prepare an applicant for what is more likely to happen and spend more time focusing on “which” life insurance companies provide the options and pricing at the “rate” that they will most likely be able to qualify for!
-Which brings us to the last topic that we wanted to take a moment and discuss with you here today which is…
+We would rather prepare an applicant for what is more likely to happen and spend more time focusing on “which” life insurance companies provide the options and pricing at the “rate” they will most likely qualify for!

 What can I do to help ensure that I get the “best life insurance” for me?